 Writing 3 Ways Developing a Story read

 This is our third post in a series about writing.
-You can develop a story in manner ways.
+You can develop a story in a manner of ways.
 Writing 3 Ways Developing a Story read.

 From a Single Incident, Observation, or Scene.